awsdocs/amazon-ec2-user-guide/doc_source/ec2-classic-platform.md

 **To move an Elastic IP address using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [move\-address\-to\-vpc](https://docs.aws.amazon.com/cli/latest/reference/ec2/move-address-to-vpc.html) \(AWS CLI\)
 + [Move\-EC2AddressToVpc](https://docs.aws.amazon.com/powershell/latest/reference/items/Move-EC2AddressToVpc.html) \(AWS Tools for Windows PowerShell\)

 **To restore an Elastic IP address to EC2\-Classic using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [restore\-address\-to\-classic](https://docs.aws.amazon.com/cli/latest/reference/ec2/restore-address-to-classic.html) \(AWS CLI\)
 + [Restore\-EC2AddressToClassic](https://docs.aws.amazon.com/powershell/latest/reference/items/Restore-EC2AddressToClassic.html) \(AWS Tools for Windows PowerShell\)

 **To describe the status of your moving addresses using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [describe\-moving\-addresses](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-moving-addresses.html) \(AWS CLI\)
 + [Get\-EC2Address](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Address.html) \(AWS Tools for Windows PowerShell\)

-## Sharing and accessing resources between EC2\-Classic and a VPC<a name="vpc-classic-shared-resources"></a>
+## Share and access resources between EC2\-Classic and a VPC<a name="vpc-classic-shared-resources"></a>

 Some resources and features in your AWS account can be shared or accessed between EC2\-Classic and a VPC, for example, through ClassicLink\.
 For more information, see [ClassicLink](vpc-classiclink.md)\.